+The IRS has specific reporting requirements for employee tips that must be followed by employees and business owners alike.
 Employees are responsible for reporting tip income to their employer, specifically all cash tips received, except for the tips from any month that total less than $20.
-Employees aren’t required to report non-cash tips from customers, but both cash and non-cash tips count toward workers' gross annual income and are subject to federal income taxes.
-Indirectly tipped staff — e.g., busboys and cooks — who share customer bonuses with tipped employees must also report tips to their employer.
+Employees aren't required to report non-cash tips from customers, but both cash and non-cash tips count toward workers' gross annual income and are subject to federal income taxes.
+Indirectly tipped staff — e.g., table bussers and cooks — who share customer bonuses with tipped employees must also report tips to their employer.

-For IRS purposes, employers must keep records of employee tips in order to withhold income taxes, social security, and Medicare taxes based on wages and tip income received.
+Employers are required by the IRS to keep records of employee tips in order to withhold income taxes, social security, and Medicare taxes based on wages and tip income received.
 Employers are also required to pay their share of social security and Medicare taxes based on the total wages they pay to tipped employees, as well as the reported tip income.